Our Speakers

 Keynote speaker

-Doolittle came to CGA in 2021 after serving as head coach at Ohio Wesleyan for three years from 2018-2020 where she established a new Division III varsity rowing program.
-Prior to Ohio Wesleyan, she was an assistant coach and recruiting coordinator at Bates from 2015-2017 as the Bobcats won a pair of NCAA Division III national championships in 2015 and 2017.
+Doolittle came to CGA in 2021 after serving as head coach at Ohio Wesleyan for three years from 2018-2020 where they established a new Division III varsity rowing program.
+Prior to Ohio Wesleyan, they were an assistant coach and recruiting coordinator at Bates from 2015-2017 as the Bobcats won a pair of NCAA Division III national championships in 2015 and 2017.
 Coach Doolittle has also served as an assistant coach with the U23 team at the Craftsbury Outdoor Center in Vermont, taking numerous athletes the U23 World Championships.

-Doolittle began her coaching career as an assistant coach at Wesleyan during the 2013 and 2014 seasons as the team qualified for the NCAA Championships for the first time in 12 years in 2014.
-She was two-year member of the varsity eight at the University of Connecticut, was the team captain during the 2011-2012 season and was named an All-BIG EAST second team selection in 2012.
+Doolittle began their coaching career as an assistant coach at Wesleyan during the 2013 and 2014 seasons as the team qualified for the NCAA Championships for the first time in 12 years in 2014.
+They were a two-year member of the varsity eight at the University of Connecticut, the team captain during the 2011-2012 season, and were named an All-BIG EAST second team selection in 2012.

 Director of Rowing & Head Women’s Coach, United States Coast Guard Academy